 (photo submitted by Raylene Gordin)

-The 2013 Annual Spring Bluebird Workshop will be held on Saturday, March 2nd at the Linn County Fair & Expo Center.
-The event will be located in the Willamette Building and will begin at 1:00 pm and end at 3:30 pm.
-We will begin with an audiovisual presentation on the life cycle of the Western Bluebird as well as how to attract it to your property.
-Informational booths will provide opportunities to gain knowledge and share information.
+The 2014 Annual Bluebird Workshop will be held on Saturday, March 1st at the Linn County Fair & Expo Center.
+The event will be located in the Willamette Conference Center from 1:00 to 3:30 pm.
+We will begin with an audiovisual presentation on the life cycle of the Western Bluebird and we’ll discuss how to attract bluebirds to your property.
+A question/answer session will be followed by a raffle.
+Display booths will be manned by experienced volunteers to provide further information.
 Nest boxes and related items will be available for purchase.
-As always, we will have a raffle. $5 donation requested for admission.
+Please join us for lively discussions and the opportunity to meet with fellow bird-lovers. $5 donation requested for admission.

 Determine the age of nestlings.**The nestlings shown in these photos were handled with the utmost care by experienced, licensed personnel.
 We do not advocate handling very small nestlings, and in fact it is not legal to handle bluebirds or their eggs without the necessary state and federal permits.
 Our program does possess these permits, and they are maintained on a regular basis as required by law.**